CompCogNeuro/sims/README.md

 * `a_not_b`: Development of PFC active maintenance and the A-not-B task (Questions **10.4 -- 10.6**)

 * `sir`: Store/Ignore/Recall Task - Updating and Maintenance in more complex PFC model (Questions **10.7 -- 10.8**)

+# Python

+This section will have instructions for how to run the python version.

 # Build From Source